amballa/Unit-2-Project/index.md

 Post-tuning:
 ![image](https://user-images.githubusercontent.com/92558174/147180713-d02659a5-5ebf-42cc-8252-80c1cb8f1728.png)

 From the metrics above, we can see that XGBoost classifier benefitted the most from tuning.
+Both precision and recall increased substantially, giving an F1 score on pace with the logsitic regression model!
+The AdaBoost classifier

 ## Final Prediction
+For my final model, I decided to go with the logistic regression.
+Below are the prediction results of the 2021 draft in a confusion matrix format.
 |![image](https://user-images.githubusercontent.com/92558174/147177924-f74402e5-da06-448d-84e6-b1b08dd7ac0b.png) | ![image](https://user-images.githubusercontent.com/92558174/147183927-ca56f4a2-7d88-454f-8a3b-50039b2248f4.png)|